HynekPetrak/detect_bluekeep.py/README.md

 ## Added in version 0.5 - 4.5.2019

-The scripts now supports SSL/TLS security, which is enabled by default.
+The scripts now __supports SSL/TLS security__, which is enabled by default.
 If you want to use the standard RDP security, use the --notls commandline parameter.

 ## Added in version 0.1 - 3.5.2019
 - some RDP PDU annotations